sportsclimbs/sportclimbs-2/content/peak/matlock/masson-lees/masson-lees-overhanging-wall.md

 The impressive overhanging wall to the left starting via a rock scar where a large flake once abode.
 Super sustained.

 **16. New Start (7b)**
-A desperate sequence involving a long reach to gain the start of Woof Justice from slightly to the left. <span class="new">Debolted by someone unknown.</span>
+A desperate sequence involving a long reach to gain the start of Woof Justice from slightly to the left.
+{.debolted}

 **17. Woof Justice (7a+) *&starf;&starf;***
 Branches out left via an 'ear' followed by difficult moves to a ledge.
 Easier above.